|Phelekezela Report Mphoko|

 The Car Crash

-In almost similar fashion to the accident in which vice president Emmerson Mnangagwa was involved in, newly appointed second vice president Mphoko was also involved in a car crash.
-The car crash was apparently caused by the driver of a T35 truck who made an abrupt stop and the car of the vice president could not avoid the T35 truck and rammed into the truck resulting in both vehicles being damaged.
+Vice president Mphoko was involved in an accident similar to the one the former vice president Emmerson Mnangagwa was involved in.
+The car crash was reportedly caused by the driver of a T35 truck who made an abrupt stop and the car of the vice president could not avoid the T35 truck and rammed into the truck resulting in both vehicles being damaged.
 The vice president was not hurt but one passenger in the T35 truck sustained minor injuries.

 Photo Credit: Herald